ArchAtitocodes/SDG4.3.2_HACKATHON2/Hackathon_pitch_deck_prompt.md

 ---

-**Final Note for Canva AI**: Ensure consistency in slide transitions, maintain corporate and professional tone, emphasize clarity, and avoid clutter.
+**Final Note for GAMMA AI**: Ensure consistency in slide transitions, maintain corporate and professional tone, emphasize clarity, and avoid clutter.
 Use modern vector icons, clean typography, data-driven charts, and subtle futuristic accents.
 Ensure the entire deck feels polished, investor-ready, and aligned with both business and SDG values.